-- 15. A system that records a transaction (some form of business-related exchange), such as a cash register sale, ATM withdrawal, or product return. - 16.
+- 15. Systems that record a transaction (some form of business-related exchange), such as a cash register sale, ATM withdrawal, or product return. - 16.
 Some kind of business exchange. - 17.
 Systems that provide rewards and usage incentives, typically in exchange for a method that provides a more detailed tracking and recording of customer activity.
 In addition to enhancing data collection, loyalty cards can represent a significant switching cost.